rwblokzijl/Msc-thesis-EuroToken/thesis.md

 network is a challenge on its own.
 Doing so without a live connection to that network increases the complexity even further.

-The problem of double spending and off-line payments is best understood using the CAP theorem.
+The problem of double spending and off-line payments is best understood in terms of the CAP theorem.
 Consider the total set of transactions to be the database, and reads and writes to be updates to the balances of any user.
 If we decide we want off-line payment, we implicitly choose the value of *partition tolerance*, thus creating a trade-off between *availability* and *consistency*.
 We can either read a users balance, **or** be sure we know the correct balance of the user.
+An off-line transaction happens in a very particular context however.
+While the 2 interacting users have no connection to the network, they do have a direct connection between them.
+This makes their histories *available* to validate the first half of the transaction.

-An "off-line transaction" is thus a transaction done without access to a sufficient a sufficient set of peers to validate consistency.
+An "off-line transaction" is thus a transaction done without access to a sufficient set of peers to validate the *consistency* of the history of the sender.
 This means that if any user accepts an off-line transaction is **not** possible to know whether a conflicting transaction exists in another part of the network.

 Any network wanting to prevent double spending will accept only 1 in a set of conflicting transactions, usually the first to arrive.
 Anyone accepting an off-line transaction is therefore at risk until they check in with the network.
 For this reason a transaction is usually not accepted by the receiving user until we have some guarantee that all conflicting transactions will be dropped by the rest of the network.
 This is the concept of transaction finality.
-A transaction is considered *final* is the rest of the world will reject all conflicting transactions.
+A transaction is considered *final* if the rest of the world will accept your transaction, rejecting all conflicting transactions.

 Most blockchain based systems achieve this guarantee by having a globally distributed blockchain storing all transactions that *finalises* any transaction with some *eventually negligible* probability of conflict.

 In all of these systems, the receiving user still chooses when they accept the transaction.
-While its possible to wait until the network can be reached online before goods are exchanges, any users that know each other can defer the validation.
+While its possible to wait until the network can be reached before goods are exchanges, any users that have a different basis for trust can defer the validation.
 Instead of relying on the network based, the exchange is based on the trust of the receiver in the sender.

-Of course the trust between users is hard to quantify, and shouldn't be relied on fully.
+Of course the trust between users is hard to quantify, and shouldn't be fully relied upon.
 However, increasing the trust between two transacting users in the period between the transaction and the check-in with the network is the key to implementing dependable off-line transactions.

 ## The price stability problem

-The primary purpose of a currency as a payment solution is to be an "intermediary store of value".
+The primary purpose of a payment system is to be an "intermediary store of value".
 This means that anyone that chooses to exchange their assets or services for a currency, can later trade it in for something else of a same, or similar value.
-If a currency cannot keep its value stable over time it will fail to be a good intermediary store of value.
+If a currency cannot keep its value stable over time it will fail to be a good intermediary store of value, thus making it a bad payment system.
 In order to maintain the viability of a currency as a good option for payment, the price thus has to remain stable over time.
-This concept alone eliminates nearly all of the new crypto currencies as good payment solutions as their price is dependent on daily market fluctuations.
+This concept alone eliminates nearly all of the new crypto currencies as good payment solutions as their price is dependent on daily market fluctuations and investor speculation.

 This raises the question: How do we keep a method of payment solutions truly price stable?
-This is really a question for economists to answer, however, in order to create a digital payment solution, we do need some method of stabilizing the currency.
+While this is really a question for economists to answer, in order to create a digital payment solution, we do need some method of stabilizing the currency.
+Stable "value" means that what you can purchase today with a unit of currency is about the same as you can purchase tomorrow with that same unit.

-One problem is the difficulty of measuring stability.
-Stability means that what you can purchase today is about the same as you can purchase tomorrow.
-However, tracking this is extremely difficult.
-The "value" of any item is constantly shifting based on supply and demand, thus getting any measure of the value of anything is very complex.
-This is why many stablecoins outsource the problem of defining value to an external system, usually an existing fiat currency.
+However, the "value" of most things is constantly shifting based on what someone is willing to pay for it, and is thus subject to the laws of supply and demand.
+This makes the regulation of the value complex.

+Stablecoins like Tether [@Tether:whitepaper] outsource the problem of defining value to an external system, usually an existing fiat currency.
 The system works by "pegging" the stablecoin against some collateral.

-Say a "token" is always directly exchangeable at central exchange A for the US dollar at a 1:1 ratio.
-The price of the token in the market will tend to follow the price of the dollar.
-When the price of the token in the market dips *below* 1 dollar, anyone can buy the dollar on the market, and directly sell it at exchange A for 1 dollar, making an instantaneous profit.
+Say a "token" is always directly exchangeable at central exchange $A$ for the US dollar at a 1:1 ratio.
+This will cause the price of the token in the market to follow the price of the dollar.
+If the price of the token in the market dips *below* 1 dollar, anyone can buy the dollar on the market, and directly sell it at exchange $A$ for 1 dollar, making an instant profit.
 This decreases the amount of tokens in the market.
-Because of this reduced supply the price in the market will increase.
-If the price int he market is *above* 1 dollar instead, any investor can buy the token at exchange A for 1 dollar, and sell it on the market for a profit, thus increasing the supply and decreasing the price.
+Because of this reduced supply the price in the market will increase back in the direction of 1 dollar.
+If the price in the market is *above* 1 dollar instead, any investor can buy the token at exchange $A$ for 1 dollar, and sell it on the market for a profit, thus increasing the supply and decreasing the price back in the direction of 1 dollar.
+If the price in the market is always 1 dollar, its "value" can be also said to be 1 dollar.

 This principle is behind practically all stablecoins on the market.
 However, this immediately leads to the next problem: How to run a 1:1 exchange.
 The